terryoy/terryoy.github.io/_content/guides/2016/frontend-workflow-summary.md

 #### 2.1 Browserify

 Uses the same module system as nodejs that can compile, build, and pack javascript modules in node-flavoured CommonJS way for browser.
-You can manage front-end dependencies with npm, using `require()` method to import, and "module.exports" to export, just like the way nodejs does.
+You can manage frontend dependencies with npm, using `require()` method to import, and "module.exports" to export, just like the way nodejs does.

 When compiling, browserify will start with an entry file(e.g. './app.js'), then find the whole `abstract syntax tree` of the file by static analysis, and pack all the related content into one files.